-Distress for the unborn child: The fetus runs out of room inside the womb after a certain point and this can cause cardiac or respiratory issues for the baby.
+Distress for the unborn child: The foetus runs out of room inside the womb after a certain point and this can cause cardiac or respiratory issues for the baby.

-Delayed or stunted growth: Because of the lack of room, the growth of the fetus can be stunted inside the womb.
+Delayed or stunted growth: Because of the lack of room, the growth of the foetus can be stunted inside the womb.

 Meconium passage: Meconium is the first stool that your baby will pass.
 If this happens in the womb, then there are chances of your baby inhaling the meconium causing it to have respiratory complications or infections.

 Stillbirth: This is the most serious implication of an overdue pregnancy.
 Because of the lack of amniotic fluid at the time of birth, the placenta stops working effectively.
 The baby doesn’t get the oxygen and nutrients it requires and it could pass away in the womb, resulting in what is known as a stillbirth.

 Neurological damage: Due to the prolonged time in the womb, the brain can become more susceptible to damage.
 Sometimes, an overdue pregnancy is linked with cerebral palsy in the child.